Mileage Deduction for Freelancers: How to Track & Claim Every Business Mile in 2026

 Beyond Mileage: Other Vehicle-Related Deductions

-Even if you use the standard mileage rate, you can still deduct these expenses separately:
+Even with the standard mileage rate, deduct these separately:

-• Parking fees — client parking garages, metered parking, airport parking for business travel
+• Parking fees — client garages, metered parking, airport parking

-• Tolls — highway tolls, bridge tolls, express lane fees during business trips
+• Tolls — highway, bridge, express lane fees

-These add up.
-A freelancer who pays $50/month in client parking and $30/month in tolls is leaving $960/year on the table if they do not track these.
-Keep these receipts for your Schedule C filing.
+$50/month parking + $30/month tolls = $960/year left on the table without tracking.
+Keep these receipts for your Schedule C.

 4 Mileage Tracking Mistakes Freelancers Make